-This topic describes the memcg global minimum watermark rating feature provided in
+This topic describes the memcg global minimum watermark rating feature provided by

 Alibaba Cloud Linux 2 kernel version

-Global memory reclaim has a great impact on system performance of the Linux kernel.
-When latency-sensitive tasks and resource-consuming tasks are deployed together, resource-consuming tasks request a large amount of memory instantly, causing the free memory of the system to reach the global minimum watermark (global wmark_min).
-As a result, direct memory reclaim is enabled for all system tasks, causing performance jitters for latency-sensitive tasks.
-Neither global kswapd backend reclaim nor memcg backend reclaim can resolve this problem.
+Global memory reclaim has a great impact on system performance in Linux kernels.
+When latency-sensitive tasks and resource-consuming tasks are deployed together, resource-consuming tasks request a large amount of memory instantly, which causes the free memory of the system to reach the global minimum watermark (global wmark_min).
+As a result, direct memory reclaim is enabled for all system tasks, which causes performance jitters for latency-sensitive tasks.
+Both global kswapd backend reclaim and memcg backend reclaim cannot resolve this problem.

-In this context, Alibaba Cloud Linux 2 provides the memcg global minimum watermark rating feature.
-The global wmark_min of resource-consuming tasks is increased to trigger direct memory reclaim.
-The global wmark_min of latency-sensitive tasks is decreased to avoid direct memory reclaim.
-In this way, when a resource-consuming task requests a large amount of memory instantly, an increase in the global wmark_min throttles the resources used for the task for a short period to avoid direct memory reclaim for latency-sensitive tasks.
-After a certain amount of memory is reclaimed through global kswapd backend reclaim, the throttling of the resource-consuming task is stopped.
+In this case, Alibaba Cloud Linux 2 provides the memcg global minimum watermark rating feature.
+The global minimum watermark of resource-consuming tasks is increased to trigger direct memory reclaim.
+The global minimum watermark of latency-sensitive tasks is decreased to avoid direct memory reclaim.
+When a resource-consuming task requests a large amount of memory, an increase in the global minimum watermark throttles the resources used by the task for a short period to avoid direct memory reclaim for latency-sensitive tasks.
+After a certain amount of memory is reclaimed through global kswapd backend reclaim, the resource-consuming task is not throttled.

-- This interface file inherits a value of 0 from its parent group when the interface file is created.
-The default value is 0.
+- This interface inherits a value of 0 from its parent group when the interface is created.
+Therefore, the default value is 0.

 WMARK_MINis the value of global wmark_min.
 Example:

-memory.wmark_min_adj=-25, memcg WMARK_MIN is "WMARK_MIN + (WMARK_MIN - 0) * (-25%)"Note A negative value also indicates a decrease of global wmark_min to increase the memcg QoS of latency-sensitive tasks.
+memory.wmark_min_adj=-25, memcg WMARK_MIN is "WMARK_MIN + (WMARK_MIN - 0) * (-25%)"Note A negative value also indicates a decrease of the global minimum watermark.
+This can increase the memcg quality of service (QoS) of latency-sensitive tasks.

 WMARK_LOWare values of global wmark_min and global wmark_low.
 Example:

-memory.wmark_min_adj=50, memcg WMARK_MIN is "WMARK_MIN + (WMARK_LOW - WMARK_MIN) * 50%"Note A positive value also indicates an increase of global wmark_min to decrease the memcg QoS of resource-consuming tasks.
+memory.wmark_min_adj=50, memcg WMARK_MIN is "WMARK_MIN + (WMARK_LOW - WMARK_MIN) * 50%"Note A positive value also indicates an increase of the global minimum watermark.
+This can decrease the memcg QoS of resource-consuming tasks.

-- When the offset global wmark_min is triggered, throttling is performed, and the throttling time is linearly proportional to the excessive memory usage.
-Valid values of throttling time: 1 to 1000.
+- When the offset global minimum watermark is triggered, throttling is performed, and the throttling time is linearly proportional to the excessive memory usage.
+Valid values of the throttling time: 1 to 1000.
 Unit: ms.

 effective memory.wmark_min_adj, which is the final effective value of memory.wmark_min_adj.
 The values of memory.wmark_min_adj at all levels are traversed to obtain the maximum value.
-Intermediate nodes with the default value 0 are excluded.
-The following hierarchy shows an example.
+Intermediate nodes that have 0 as the default value are excluded.
+The following hierarchy provides an example:

 The following table describes the mapping between the values of memory.wmark_min_adj at each level and the final effective value.